1. Home/

 • Balance between customer experience and necessary security controls

-• Use of digital capabilities for optimised and innovative AFC processes
+• Use of digital capabilities for optimised and effective AFC processes

 • Consistency of AFC measures across different channels and touchpoints